The 12 Best Pieces Of Luggage For Family Travel, Including 2 You Can Ride

 Tier 1-D Bags

 Jack Osbourne — father, adventurer, and son of the Prince of Darkness — designed the Tier 1-D to handle your “toughest missions.”
 Situations like asking the cute checkout girl at Rite-Aid where they keep the butt cream.
-Or rolling up your sleeves to handle a Pampers blow out on the playground.
+Or rolling up your sleeves to handle a Pampers blowout on the playground.
 It’s made from military-grade materials, and has adjustable Molle panels to add extra pouches and gear, and comes in 3 sizes: The Range (big), the Messenger bag (bigger), and the Deployment Tote (you and the kid are never coming home).

 Raden A22 Carry-On Luggage

-Because the TSA isn’t getting any smarter (as evidenced by that security line wrapping around Terminal A 3 times), why not give your luggage a few more IQ points?
+Because the TSA isn’t getting any smarter (as evidenced by that security line wrapping around Terminal A 3 times), why not give your travel luggage a few more IQ points?
 The Raden A22 is a carry-on built like a battering ram that can be located anywhere in the world via a smartphone app that works about a thousand times better than the airline’s own luggage tracking system.
 It can also charge your phone 4 times with its 7,800mAh battery — coincidently, in the same amount of time it will take all those people in front of you to take off their shoes and belts.

 What better way to get kids excited about toting their own crap through the airport then by turning it into a fun ride!
-Trunki is a hard-sided suitcase with wheels (and steering horns!) that kids can ride or, more likely, you can tow down the jetway.
+Trunki is a hard-sided suitcase for kids with wheels (and steering horns!) that children can ride or, more likely, you can tow down the jetway.
 It comes in one 12 colorful characters/themes (bumble bee, Hello Kitty, a double decker bus), can hold up to 75 lbs, and converts to a bedroom storage trunk when your little road warrior isn’t headed to Des Moines for a big sales conference.

 Modestly billed as “the most functional travel bag ever (!),” the Nomadic carry-on is a 2-in-1 backpack/duffel that’s loaded with a wish-list of versatile features for frequent travelers: Vacuum bag to save space?
 Check.
 Internal laptop/tablet pockets so you can leave your messenger bag home?
 Check.
 Lined water-bottle pouch so your clothes don’t get soaked when it inevitably leaks?
 Check.
 Not only that, but it’s loaded with pockets (some of which are RIFD-protected for your valuables).
 It also maintains separate shoe (and sock) compartments, and comes with its own collapsible laundry bag.
 Things get dirty on the road.

 Consider your pre-trip “small-versus-big-bag” dilemma a thing of the past.
-At first glance the 2-in-1 Fugu Travel looks like a handsome hard-case roller that easily fits in the plane’s overhead compartment.
+At first glance, the 2-in-1 Fugu Travel looks like a handsome hard-case roller that easily fits in the plane’s overhead compartment.
 Press a button though and — bam! — an internal motorized air pump inflates the walls and it grows into a full-sized upright bag with shelves that can be checked.
 It weighs 10 lbs and can be customized with GPS tracking, a Powerbank/USB charger, and portable laptop case.
 It also pops up.
 Can’t stress that enough.

 HP Powerup Backpack